unepwcmc/blog/source/_posts/2013-08-12-informatics-ignite-talks-august-2013.markdown

 author: Simão Belchior de Castro
 ---

-After a very successful <a href="http://informatics.unep-wcmc.org/blog/blog/2012/12/12/informatics-ignite-talks-2012/">
-first edition of our ignite talks in December 2012</a>, we did it again last week.
+After a very successful <a href="http://informatics.unep-wcmc.org/blog/blog/2012/12/12/informatics-ignite-talks-2012/">first edition of our ignite talks in December 2012</a>, we did it again last week.

 This time around we had nine five minute talks.
 In these talks we presented our latest projects, we covered of the